SteveShelnanMa/SteveShelnanMa.github.io/_pages/Research.md

 .abstract-content {
   display: none;
   margin-top: 2px;
-  /* Add any additional styling here */
-}
+  /* This decreases the space between the toggle and the content */ }

 </style>

 <script>